BSN-Spartan/NC-PolygonEdge/README.md

 #### Node Signature

 After executing the above commands，you will get the following information.
-Please submit it to the Spartan Governance System when registering the node .
+Please submit it to the locally installed Data Center Management System when registering the node .

 ```
 {